Sam Mondry-Cohen, who built Washington’s analytics department, is leaving the Nationals

 While running the R+D team, Mondry-Cohen helped develop The Pentagon, the Nationals’ internal statistics database.
 And while Washington is known as a scout-first, old-school organization, Mondry-Cohen and his staff were part of a subtle shift toward a more balanced approach.
 That has shown behind the scenes in player acquisition and in-game strategy.
 It was, after all, the numbers guys who pushed the Nationals to trade for Howie Kendrick in 2017.
 Another example is defensive positioning, as the Nationals have shifted more aggressively in recent years.

 In late October 2019, Rizzo called the Nationals “sneaky analytical.”
 Around the same time, he told the New York Times of analytics: “There’s good information there, really good information, and I think it helps not only in advancing for a team but also in developing players.
 We need it, we want it, we embrace it and we don’t make a decision without it.”
+Rizzo did not respond to multiple requests to be interviewed for this story.

 Phil Rizzo, Mike’s late father and a longtime scout, once called Mondry-Cohen “the smartest guy around” in a 2014 profile for the team’s magazine.

-“You know my thoughts on analytics and things like that,” Ryan Zimmerman, the Nationals’ longest tenured player, said at LoanDeport Park in Miami on Tuesday.
+“You know my thoughts on analytics and things like that,” Ryan Zimmerman, the Nationals’ longest tenured player, said at LoanDepot Park in Miami on Tuesday.
 “I’ve known Sam for years, and I think he’ll say this, too: At the beginning, he sort of came in like purely on the analytics side.
 And he’s learned more of the baseball side as he’s been around.

 “For me, it’s the complete opposite.
 I was only the baseball side and have slowly learned what he does.
 We’ve kind of gone different ways, and as we’ve gotten to know each other, as we’ve started to talk a bit more, I realized he’s a really smart guy and he knows the game a lot more than he did.
 That’ll help him a lot in whatever is next.”